-Curriculum Support (CS) has and will continue to provide support and review of the Basic Undergraduate Education L2+/R2+/S2 curriculum with emphasis on open architecture.
+Curriculum Support (CS) has and will continue to provide support and review of the Basic Undergraduate Education 2+/2+/2 curriculum with emphasis on open architecture.
 In 2016, CS developed an external and internal curriculum review plan in coordination with Undergraduate Education Associate Provost and Basic School Deans.

-The Immersion Language Office is working on several initiatives, including: the development of a strategy to implement alternative opportunities for languages where overseas immersions are not possible; the identification of requirements to increase immersion opportunities for Basic students; and the development of an immersion plan to increase participation for all 3rd semester students by 2022
+The Immersion Language Office is working to develop a strategy to implement alternative opportunities for languages where overseas immersions are not possible; to identify requirements to increase immersion opportunities for Basic students; and to develop an immersion plan to increase participation for all 3rd semester students by 2022